Rail service has been a part of it since the beginning,

 and that would have been the end of the underpass.

-I suspect the first original Wisconsin Central bridge over the river was a through-truss,
+The first original Wisconsin Central bridge over the river was a through-truss,

 That would jive with the map and stories that the paper mill tracks (red line) crossed under the WC main line, as shown on this 1916 blueprint.